w3c/wai-curricula/content/designer/forms-design.md

 * demonstrate how people with disabilities rely on placement, structure, labels, instructions, and notifications to understand, navigate, and interact with forms
 * define consistent placement and appearance of form fields and widgets
-* define interactions with forms and controls that accept user input, including through mouse, keyboard, touch, and voice
+* define interactions with form  controls and input fields, including through mouse, keyboard, touch, and voice
-* define clear and distinguishable names for forms and widgets
+* define clear and distinguishable names for forms controls and input fields
-* define textual instructions, color, and other visual cues to help understand the context, information, and functionality of components that accept user input
+* define textual instructions, color, and other visual cues to help understand the context, information, and functionality of forms and input fields
 * define clear and descriptive visual and non-visual cues about the current step and about the total number of steps in a multi-step process, including multi-step forms
 * define clear and descriptive error messages that identify the field in error and provide suggestions for corrections where possible
 * define meaningful and descriptive visual and non-visual notifications, including for imminent time limits, success messages, status changes, and feedback from user input
-* describe related requirements for developers to implement semantics and programmatic relationships for forms and widgets
+* describe related requirements for developers to implement semantics and programmatic relationships for forms

 {% include excol.html type="all" %}